Summer Session 2016

 June 20-August 12

 This course is offered entirely online.
-Registered students are contacted by the instructor at the end of the spring semester to discuss the structure of the course.
-Students will need access to high-speed internet connection and either a laptop or desktop computer throughout the course dates.
+Students must have access to their CCA Google account, a high-speed internet connection, and either a laptop or desktop computer throughout the course dates.

 This course is a survey of the arts from the early 19th century to the present time.
 The class examines profound transformations within modern culture: mechanized industry and transportation, mass urbanization, individual expression, political pluralism, cultural extremism, the avant garde; and their impact upon the traditional arts of painting, sculpture and architecture.
 Also explored are the new mechanical arts of photography, film, and video.
 (3 credits)